Footnotes Page 3

 a. key making kit 25 in back pack

-So; in this example one can see that item “A” (the backpack) has a carrying capacity of 50 pounds, and is currently holding three items, (preceded by “a”) which total 32 pounds.
+So; in this example one can see that item A (the backpack) has a carrying capacity of 50 pounds, and is currently holding three items, (preceded by a) which total 32 pounds.

 <103> Coinage and other forms of currency are listed on pg.7 of the character sheet.
 See Coins just below encumbrance.

 <104> The total amount a character can carry without being encumbered is dependent on the characters STR.
-See PHB pg’s 102-105.
+See PHB pgs 102-105.
 Table 48 is used to indicate the characters modified movement based on the amount of weight carried.
 Bulk points (from S&P) are not used.
 In order to simplify Encumbrance rules, and the amount of time spent on figuring, and adjusting encumbrance, and movement, encumbrance should only be calculated at the beginning of an adventure.
 If the DM feels that characters are exceeding their encumbrance limits he may direct characters to recalculate their encumbrance during an adventure.
 This may often occur just after characters take a large haul from some dungeon setting.

 <105> The results of encumbrance on a characters movement are recorded earlier on the character sheet, see movement on pg 2.